Python Project Rescue Companies Index · Python Engineering · 2026 Edition

 A Python project rescue is the engagement to take over a Python build that is broken, late, post-launch unstable, or abandoned by a previous vendor or freelancer, stabilize the codebase and runtime, then either ship the remaining scope or hand the project back to the client's own engineers.
 It is distinct from modernization (healthy product, old tech) and from a pure code audit (read-only report).
 Rescue requires team continuity, production access, and an authority to refactor, not just observe.
 The strongest rescue vendors combine senior engineering depth, governance discipline, and the willingness to commit a dedicated pod for 6 to 16 weeks of high-intensity work.

-• AI-coding-tool fallout is now the #1 driver of rescue engagements.
+• AI-coding-tool fallout is now among the leading drivers of rescue engagements.
 GitClear's 2024 analysis of 153M lines of code found copy/paste rates doubled and "moved" code dropped, suggesting refactoring is being skipped under AI assistance — producing codebases that ship fast then collapse on the third feature.

 • Solo/freelancer abandonment rose sharply.
-Upwork and Toptal data referenced in Stack Overflow's 2025 Developer Survey indicates a record share of mid-build vendor breakups; 27% of small-business buyers report a prior vendor walked off a build.
+Freelance-marketplace and developer-community commentary through 2025 points to a record share of mid-build vendor breakups, leaving more buyers to find a rescue partner mid-flight after a contractor stalled or walked off a build.

 • Production failure rates climbed.
 Gartner reports about 25% of post-launch software projects fail to meet operational targets, frequently triggering an urgent rescue.